cdepage/zerodep/packages/guard/guard.array/README.md

 A defensive programming utility to guard against non-array arguments.

-Guards do not return a value, they only throw an error if the guarded value is not of the correct type.
+Guards do not return a value, they only throw an error if the provided value is not of the guarded type.

 ## tl;dr